jackal-u/csgo_competitive_dataset_tool/README.md

 ## description：
+this is the tool repository for [csgo competitive dataset](https://www.kaggle.com/datasets/kissjonh/csgo-competitive-dataset) made by stone&stemcell

-a CS:GO video&action data set producer that uses demo as input
+more specifically,  this is a CS:GO video&action data set producer that uses demo as input source.